davazp/lector/TUTORIAL.md

 We can exploit the similarity with Promises a little bit.
-In the previous example, you saw how we were forced to nest our readers within another readers.
-This makes code unnecessarily hard to read.
+In the previous example, you saw how we were forced to nest our readers within other readers.
+This makes the code unnecessarily hard to read.

 In Javascript, promises improved this nested over callbacks, but it was still definitely a problem until the `async/await` syntax was introduced.

-Unfortuantely, the `async/await` syntax works only with promises, not with any monad, but there is a more general functionality that was used to simulate the same behaviour before async functions that we can
+Unfortunately, the `async/await` syntax works only with promises, not with any monad, but there is a more general functionality that was used to simulate the same behaviour before async functions that we can
 use: *generators*.